 Q 3.
 Is chemotherapy painful?

 Generally, the chemotherapy process is painless.
 You might experience a burning sensation while chemo drug is entering the body which is for a very short period and tends to ease gradually.
 Some chemo drugs can also cause pain in the muscles, joints, head, and stomach.

 A patient can receive chemotherapy at home or the hospital.
 Chemotherapy is given at home through portable pumps or oral medication.

 Q 5.
 Why does chemotherapy make you tired?

-The chemotherapy treatment makes a patient tired because it destroys healthy cells along with cancerous cells leading to fatigue.
+The chemotherapy treatment makes a patient tired because it destroys healthy cells along with cancer cells leading to fatigue.

 Q 6.
 How long you will feel bad after chemotherapy?

 Nausea and vomiting happen only for a few minutes to some hours after the chemotherapy is delivered and it vanishes within 24 hours.
 Some chemotherapy causes delayed nausea and vomiting which starts after 24 hours of chemotherapy and may last for 5-7 days.

 Q 7.
 How long do the chemotherapy side effects last?

 Usually, most of the side effects go away soon after the chemotherapy treatment end and some take a few months or years to go away.
 However, there are few side effects that cause permanent damage to the body.